AnthonyMRios/bio-cnn/README.md

 The model works at the word level by convolving over the successive word vectors for each word in a document.
 Then a document vector is created using max-over-time pooling which is then passed to a final softmax output layer.

+We have extended the base Yoon Kim model in two ways.
+First, we have added the ability to pass auxiliary features to the final output layer (deep and wide).
+This allows us to use information that the CNN may  not be able to extract on its own.
+To use wide features, lines 36, 37, 65, 66, 78, 79, and 80  in cnn.py must be uncommented.
+Also, the wide features you want to use must be passed to the train_batch and predict functions in train.py and test.py.
+The second extension involves training an ordinal loss rather than the standard multi-class cross-entropy.
+The ordinal loss is useful when there is a natural order to the classes.
+For this extension only line 73 needs to be uncommented in cnn.py.
+In the train.py file, a multi-hot Y rather than one-hot encoded Y must be passed to train_batch.
+Specifically, given an ordinal scale (ABSENT, MILD, MODERATE, SEVERE), the multi-hot Y should be formated as [0,0,0], [1,0,0], [1,1,0], and [1,1,1], respectively.

 Example data is provided in the data folder.

 ## Required Packages